-(2) For the purposes of any appeal the Attorney-General shall be deemed to be a party to any criminal cause or matter other than those in which the proceedings were instituted and carried on as a private prosecution and in which the conduct of such proceedings has not been taken over by the Attorney-General under section 11(5).
+(2) For the purposes of any appeal the Attorney-General shall be deemed to be a party to any criminal cause or matter other than those in which the proceedings were instituted and carried on as a private prosecution and in which the conduct of such proceedings has not been taken over by the Attorney-General under section 12(5).

-164. (1) When any person is convicted by a Summary Court, the magistrate shall inform him, at the time when the sentence is passed, of his right of appeal and the steps which must be taken by a party wishing to appeal and a note shall be made at the time by the magistrate that such information has been given by him to such person and such note shall be conclusive as to this section having been complied with.
+Magistrate to inform accused person of right of appeal 166.
+(1) When any person is convicted by a Summary Court, the magistrate shall inform him, at the time when the sentence is passed, of his right of appeal and the steps which must be taken by a party wishing to appeal and a note shall be made at the time by the magistrate that such information has been given by him to such person and such note shall be conclusive as to this section having been complied with.